RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ### `overlay(action=fisher_exact_test)`

-`fisher_exact_test` computes the the Fisher's Exact Test p-values of the connection between a list of given nodes with specified query id (source_node_id eg. 'n01') to their adjacent nodes with specified query id (e.g. target_node_id 'n02') in the message knowledge graph.
+`fisher_exact_test` computes the the Fisher's Exact Test p-values of the connection between a list of given nodes with specified query id (source_qnode_id eg. 'n01') to their adjacent nodes with specified query id (e.g. target_qnode_id 'n02') in the message knowledge graph.
 This information is then added as an edge attribute to a virtual edge which is then added to the query graph and knowledge graph.
 It can also allow you filter out the user-defined insignificance of connections based on a specified p-value cutoff or return the top n smallest p-value of connections and only add their corresponding virtual edges to the knowledge graph.